jeffmhopkins/Open-Woodwind-Project/src/osc_configuration_for_linux_touchosc/readme.md

 # OSC Configuration

+Two Options:
+1. Windows/Mac run the TouchOSC MIDI bridge, and then patch the MIDI bridge output into the OWP_Synth
+2. Linux/Raspberry Pi -> install the software setup below.

+# Linux Install

 There are a couple things needed to control the OWP_Synth with the iPad OSC interface.

 1. TouchOSC on an iPad (loaded with the owp_synth.touchosc file)